Business, Economics and Law

 Key Stage 3

-The purpose of the Business Education programme at Key Stage 3 is to give students the opportunity to explore the theories and concepts of the business and economic world.
+The purpose of the Business and Economics Education programme at Key Stage 3 is to give students the opportunity to explore the theories and concepts of the business and economic world.
 Students undertake written and practical tasks to investigate business and its environment.
 The course of study provides progression for those wishing to continue their studies to GCSE Business, Tech Level 2 Enterprise or GCSE Economics

-Year 9 Economics 2023/24
+Year 9 Business and Economics Program

 GCSE Business